-Peppermint Bark made with swirls of white and semi sweet chocolate and topped with crushed peppermint candies is one of our favorite easy Christmas treats!
+Peppermint Bark made with swirls of white and semi sweet chocolate and topped with crushed peppermint candy is an easy Christmas treat!

-We made a lot of Christmas goodies over the weekend, and we’ll be making a lot more over the next few weeks.
-I like to mix some super easy treats in with the more time consuming ones, and this Peppermint Bark is one of my family’s favorite easy treats to make during the holidays.
-And it’s a good thing it’s so uncomplicated because this stuff goes fast!
+This Homemade Peppermint Bark recipe is one of my family’s favorite easy desserts to make during the Christmas holidays.
+And, it’s a good thing it’s so uncomplicated because this stuff goes fast!

 - 2 cups semi sweet chocolate morsels